 Indeed, a professional counselor or therapist can help an adult with Attention Deficit Hyperactivity Disorder learn how to organize his or her life with tools such as:

 Using a calendar for scheduling events

 Assigning a special place for keys, bills, and paperwork

-Alcohol robs people of deep sleep and keeps them in the lighter stages of sleep.
+Commonly used habit-forming beverages rob people of deep sleep and keep them in the lighter stages of sleep.
 Avoid all of these things at least 6 to 8 hours before sleeping if you want a good night’s sleep.
-Also, try to avoid eating any kind of large meal within two hours of bedtime.
+Also, try to avoid eating any large meal within two hours of bedtime.

 3. Darken your bedroom — completely

 Recent research has shown that a dark bedroom helps us to sleep better and completely every night.
 Studies have found that even small things – like the brightness of your watch or the LED of any other device in your bedroom, can reduce the overall quality of sleep.